dave1010/exploring-chatgpt-code-interpreter/README.md

 If you want internet access or root permissions then check out [Pandora](https://github.com/dave1010/pandora), an open source ChatGPT plugin I made that is like an unrestricted CI.

+# 1 minute guide

+1. Go to https://chat.openai.com/?model=gpt-4-code-interpreter (sign up for Pro if you haven't already)
+2. Copy and paste this prompt: `List various cool and helpful things code interpreter can do.
+Then pick a couple and show me.`

 # General info environment and limitations

 ## Basics